kevchen266/kotlin-for-python-developers-cn/README.md

 The type of a property, and the types that are used for the parameters and the return type of a function, must be "at least as visible" as the property/function itself.
 For example, a public function can't take a private type as a parameter.

 The visibility level only affects the _lexical visibility_ of the _symbol_ - i.e., where the compiler allows you to type out the symbol.
 It does not affect where _instances_ are used: for example, a public top-level function may well return an instance of a private class, as long as the return type doesn't mention the private class name but is instead a public base class of the private class (possibly `Any`) or a public interface that the private class implements.
-When you [subclass](#subclassing) a class, its private members are also inherited by the subclass, but are not directly accessible there - however, if you call an inherited public function that happens to access a private member, that's fine.
+When you [subclass](#子类化) a class, its private members are also inherited by the subclass, but are not directly accessible there - however, if you call an inherited public function that happens to access a private member, that's fine.

-## Inheritance
+## 继承

-### Subclassing
+### 子类化

 Kotlin supports single-parent class inheritance - so each class (except the root class `Any`) has got exactly one parent class, called a _superclass_.
 Kotlin wants you to think through your class design to make sure that it's actually safe to _subclass_ it, so classes are _closed_ by default and can't be inherited from unless you explicitly declare the class to be _open_ or _abstract_.
 You can then subclass from that class by declaring a new class which mentions its parent class after a colon: